daijiang/workflow_demo/README.md

 Some prerequires:

 - `GNU Make`: to document file dependencies and automate workflow.
+In terminal, you can just type `make` to render the rmarkdown file to pdf and html.
 - `R`: for data clean and analyses.
 - `LaTeX`: for fine control of typesetting and pdf generation.
 - `Pandoc`: for file types converting, e.g. convert markdown file to pdf or docx files or html files.